1P650/TBFC/README.md

 # TBFC
-Trigonometry-Based-Feistel-Cipher yeah i am the namer
+Trigonometry-Based-Feistel-Cipher yeah i am the naimur i am good at neming things C# quickie, based on one of those russian stream cipher concepts.